Enjoy the contributions from Vagabonds we have met on the road.

 JILLIAN BOARDMAN: Jillian’s first travel experience began when she was 10 months old, flying from her home in Los Angeles to spend the summer with family in Connecticut.
 However, it wasn’t until her college graduation trip to Israel and Greece that she truly appreciated travel and learned how big and small the world really is.
 After a brief stint in advertising, her travel cravings got the best of her and she traveled to Australia and New Zealand.
 Six months later she packed her bags and moved to Australia for a year and a half to get her master’s degree.
 During her time at university she traveled around Southeast Asia and decided to move to Cambodia and conduct research there to complete her master’s.
 She currently resides in Los Angeles… for now.

 TYLER BROOKS: Since a young child, Tyler has always had a world map posted on his wall with trips planned out and places pinned on his to-go list.
 He met his wife while attending Metropolitan State College of Denver, and shortly after they moved to Thailand, her home country.
 After living in Thailand for 4 years, he moved back to Colorado for two main reasons: so he could save up money easier for a house back in Thailand and as always, to help save up money for the ever lasting thirst for travel.
-He does not have a blog or a website but will have one soon!
-However, all of his photos are on his Facebook wall, here.
+His beautiful photos are for sale at www.ttbphotography.smugmug.com.